Bosra Sham

-Bosra Sham is a retired Thoroughbred racehorse, bred in the United States and trained in the United Kingdom.
-In a career which lasted from August 1995 until August 1997 she ran ten times and won seven races.
-Bosra Sham won several important races including the 1000 Guineas and the Champion Stakes in 1996, a year in which she was awarded the title of European Champion Three-Year Old Filly.
+Bosra Sham (28 February 1993) is a retired American-bred Thoroughbred racehorse trained in England.
+In a career which lasted from August 1995 until August 1997, she ran ten times and won seven races.
+Bosra Sham won several important races including the Group One 1000 Guineas and the Champion Stakes in 1996, a year in which she was awarded the title of European Champion Three-Year Old Filly.
 She was one of the highest-rated fillies of modern times.

 Background

-Bosra Sham is a chestnut mare with a prominent white blaze and long white socks on her hind legs, bred in Kentucky by Gerald W Leigh.
-She was sired by the Mr. Prospector stallion Woodman out of the Riverman mare Korveya, making her a full sister to the European Champion Two-Year-Old Hector Protector, and a half-sister to the Poule d'Essai des Poulains winner Shanghai.
-As a descendant of the broodmare Royal Statute, she was also closely related to The Derby winner Lammtarra.
+Bosra Sham, whose name is derived from the ancient Syrian city of Bosra or Busra ash-Sham, is a chestnut mare with a prominent white blaze and long white socks on her hindlegs.
+Bred in Kentucky by Gerald W Leigh, she was sired by the Mr. Prospector stallion Woodman out of the Riverman mare Korveya, making her a full sister to the European Champion Two-Year-Old Hector Protector and a half-sister to the French 2000 Guineas winner Shanghai.
+As a descendant of the broodmare Royal Statute, she was also closely related to Derby winner Lammtarra.

-Her pedigree made her highly sought after, and, at the 1994 Tattersalls Houghton yearling auction, the Syrian businessman Wafic Saïd paid 530,000 guineas (the highest price in Europe that year) to secure her.
+Her pedigree made her highly sought after.
+At the 1994 Tattersalls Houghton yearling auction, the Syrian businessman Wafic Saïd paid 530,000 guineas (the highest price in Europe that year) to secure her.
 The price was no guarantee of success: no top-priced yearling at the Houghton Sale had gone on to win a Classic since Sayajirao in 1947.
-Her name is derived from the ancient Syrian city of Bosra or Busra ash-Sham.
-She was sent into training with Henry Cecil at Newmarket.
+The filly was sent into training with Henry Cecil at Newmarket.